Highlands Coffee: Brand collaborations

 The Doughnut People announced their partnership with the Highlands Coffee on July 3, 2013.

-The creators of the Go Nuts Donuts brand The Doughnut People Inc. has 26 stores in the Philippines in which they agreed to include the Highlands Coffee signature Vietnamese coffees and their ice blended Classic ‘Freeze’; while the Highlands Coffee stocked up on several of the Go Nuts Donuts products in their stores.
+The creators of the Go Nuts Donuts brand The Doughnut People Inc. has 26 stores in the Philippines in which they agreed to include the Highlands Coffee signature Vietnamese coffees and their ice blended Classic 'Freeze'; while the Highlands Coffee stocked up on several of the Go Nuts Donuts products in their stores.

-The two brands aimed to capitalize on each other's strengths in order to form a synergized outcome to benefit both of them.